What is safeguarding?

 - What procedures does the regulator (BSAC branch) have in place for disclosing personal information?

 Does BSAC have any guidelines on transporting children and young people to diving and training events?

 Yes, see section 4.7 Transport policy and trips away guidance for information on this topic.
 This includes an outline of the issues and some best practice guidance to minimise the risks.

 Does BSAC have any guidance on the use of photography?

 Yes, see section 4.8 Good practice guidance on photography and video.
 The section provides guidance of all photographs taken on film or digital camera (including mobile phones) and any form of moving pictures including video recordings (and video streaming) whilst ensuring that the child’s rights and well-being are safeguarded.

 Parents/carers want to be able to celebrate the achievements of their children when taking part in sporting activities through photographs and BSAC branches will also want to promote their activities to encourage increased participation.

-- Is there any training available which will enable me to undertake my duty of care as a club member or that will enable me to be a Branch designated officer or Branch Welfare Officer, and does this training carry a recognised qualification?
+Is there any training available that will enable me to undertake my duty of care as a club member or that will enable me to be a Branch designated officer or Welfare Officer and does this training carry a recognised qualification?